The Bankrate promise

-Life insurers are in the business of assessing risk and any factor that may decrease longevity presents a risk.
-Often the risk of paying out benefits early may be offset with higher premiums, so understanding how your health can play a role in premiums may give you an idea of what to expect when looking for a provider that fits your needs and budget.
+The life insurance industry depends on the ability to accurately assess risk, and any factor that may decrease a policyholder’s longevity presents a risk.
+The risk of an insurer paying out a death benefit early is typically offset by charging a higher premium, so understanding how your health can play a role in premiums may give you an idea of what to expect when looking for a provider that fits your needs and budget.

 High blood pressure and life insurance

 The Center for Disease Control indicates that almost one-half of all adults in the United States (45%) suffer from high blood pressure (hypertension).
-Less than 25% of this group are considered to have their blood pressure under control.
 Living with high blood pressure significantly increases the risk for heart disease and stroke, which makes those with this condition a greater risk to insure.
+However, as long as you’re managing your condition with medication and diet, you will likely be able to find life insurance coverage.

 High blood pressure factors that impact life insurance